mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 ---
 title: Create simulations
-description: Learn how to create simulations
+description: Learn how to simulate which offers will be delivered for a given placement in order to validate your decisioning logic
 feature: Offers
 topic: Integrations
 role: User
 level: Intermediate
 exl-id: da9e898b-8e5d-43da-9226-5c9ccb78e174
 ---
-# Create simulations
+# Create simulations {#create-simulations}

-## About simulation
+## About simulation {#about-simulation}

 To validate your decisioning logic, you can simulate which offers will be delivered to a test profile for a given placement.